-Sexual and gender identities may be defined and understood differently abroad then they are in the United States.
+Sexual and gender identities may be defined and understood differently abroad than they are in the United States.
 Some countries and cultures are open to LGBTQ+ individuals, while others are less accepting.
 But across the board, even in places like Europe, the social manifestation of LGBTQ identities vary significantly from the US.

-If you are an LGBTQ+ student, or still exploring your identity, it is important to to reflect on how your host country understands gender, gender identity, and sexual orientation.
+If you are an LGBTQ+ student, or are still exploring your identity, it is important to reflect on how your host country understands gender, gender identity, and sexual orientation.
 This can range from what is culturally relevant and appropriate in language, dress, expression, and visibility.
 Attitudes toward sexual orientation and gender non-conformity can vary significantly even within regions of the same country or according to different social contexts.
 Some students find they can express themselves openly in their host community, while others find it necessary to hide their sexual identity to ensure safety.
 We encourage you to talk with their OGE advisor and in-country coordinator/director to learn what you can do to feel safe and comfortable in your host country.

 - Will local cultural values and host-country laws affect my decision in where to study abroad?

 - Does my LGBTQ+ identity conflict with my host country's religious or cultural values and traditions?

 - What, if any, safety considerations should I be aware of?
 Is it safe for me to be out about my sexual identity in my host community?

 - What is the social perception of members of the LGBTQ+ community in my host culture?

 - What roles do trans* people play in my host culture?

 - Does my study abroad program offer LGBTQ+ friendly housing?